Rapptz/discord.py/docs/discord.rst

 If the permissions is 0, then no special role is created.

 This ``permissions`` value is calculated based on bit-wise arithmetic.
-Thankfully, people have created a calculate that makes it easy to calculate the permissions necessary visually.
+Thankfully, people have created a calculator that makes it easy to calculate the permissions necessary visually.

 - https://discordapi.com/permissions.html
 - https://finitereality.github.io/permissions/